-The District's adopted and final revenue budgets was \$9.7 million, with actual revenues recorded at \$9.4 million.
-The difference between budgeted and actual revenues is primarily related to the TCSD deferred capital charges, increases in charges for services and better than anticipated investment returns.
+The District's adopted and final revenue budgets was \$10.1 million, with actual revenues recorded at \$8.8 million.
+The difference between budgeted and actual revenues is primarily related to the TCSD deferred capital charges, decreases in charges for services.